 October 4th is a day to show support and honour the lives of missing and murdered Indigenous women, girls and 2SLGBTQ+.
 This is also a day to support the families that are grieving and on their own journey of healing.
-To continue to raise awareness the Aboriginal Friendship Centres of Saskatchewan (AFCS) and The Princess Shop partnered (TPS) to raise awareness and empower all those affected by this reality.
+To continue to raise awareness the Aboriginal Friendship Centres of Saskatchewan (AFCS) and The Princess Shop partnered (TPS) teamed up to work with family members to empower all those affected by this reality.

 We welcomed a group of family members to join us at the Princess Shop for a day of pampering and glam.
 Each participant was able to search through the breathtaking dresses that are available at TPS.
 Once they found the perfect red dress, they were able to get their hair and makeup done by professionals.
 The atmosphere was welcoming with laughter and stories.
 After they chose their accessories and shoes it was off to the spot for some photos to be taken.
 Each lady looked stunning in their formal red dress and posed with self-confidence and beauty.